January 13, 2021 | Authored by: Jesus Luzardo

 Personalization is also about extending self-service options to consumers.
 Robust user identity controls, from privacy to parental restrictions, can help you meet expectations for granular controls.

-Another piece to personalization is seamless cross-device experiences.
+Another piece of personalization is seamless cross-device experiences.
 Consumers today effortlessly shift between devices, like starting a new episode of a favorite show on mobile and then finishing on a laptop.
-Single sign-ons can help deliver the frictionless experience consumers demand and keep them engaged and satisfied with the service.
+Single sign-on can help deliver the frictionless experience consumers demand and keep them engaged and satisfied with the service.